mneudert/vagrant-mountaineer/README.md

 end
 ```

 This will look for project definitions in two files (`primary.projectfile` and `secondary.projectfile`).
-All paths will be expanded by prefixing the vagrant root directory (where your `Vagrantfile` resides) or taken as is if absolute.
+All paths will be expanded by prefixing the Vagrant root directory (where your `Vagrantfile` resides) or taken as is if absolute.

 ### Project Definition